codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 *************************

 .. note:: To understand how UNION works, it is recommended to study the documentation for the used DBMS.
+.. note:: Each separate query containing LIMIT and ORDER BY will be wrapped in a ``SELECT * FROM (...) as wrapper_alias`` so that the DBMS will process queries correctly

 **$builder->union()**